mookerji/nc-2020-dat/about.md

 ### Changelog

+- **2020-10-20**
+  * New map: replaced registration map with interactive Google Map of rejected absentee ballots.
 - **2020-09-13**
   * New summary table rows: ABM submissions and rejects.
   * New table: Top demographics and counties for ABM submissions and rejects.